 Just into his 20s, Dadaev was a great deal younger than Stalin, but make-up and the strain of war meant that he could pass for the 60-year-old.

 “We had all experienced so much suffering that I looked much older than I was”, Dadaev said.
 Trained at the personal request of Stalin, Dadaev attended rallies and meetings across the Soviet Union wearing the leader’s trademark Red Army cap and heavy overcoat encrusted with medals.

 He watched movies and speeches of Stalin to perfect the mimicry of his movement and intonation.
 Some say that Dadaev, like other Stalin’s body doubles, was trained by Alexei Diky, an actor who played the role of Stalin in propaganda films.

-In an age before media dominated, he didn’t have to mimic perfectly Stalin’s vocal inflections, just his look and mannerisms.
-And he pulled it off so well even Stalin’s closest comrades couldn’t spot the imposter.
+In an age, before media dominated, he didn’t have to mimic perfectly Stalin’s vocal inflections, just his look and mannerisms.
+He pulled it off so well even Stalin’s closest comrades couldn’t spot the imposter.
 “By the time my make-up and training were complete, I was like him in every way, except perhaps my ears.
 They were too small”.

 Another Stalin’s body double was a man identified only as “Rashid”.
 Rashid so closely resembled the dictator that when he joined the army he was dismissed almost immediately.

 Even his facial scars nearly matched the Soviet leader’s pockmarks from a bout with smallpox.
 He spent two years studying with Alexei Dikiy.
 Rashid claimed there were other Stalin lookalikes employed by the NKVD (predecessor of KGB), although he never met any.